 1) CHOOSING HOSTING

 After managing a website for several years, I learned a lot of hard lessons when it comes to choosing a hosting provider.
-A blog’s “host” simply stores your website and makes it accessible to readers.
+A blog’s “host” simply stores your website and google search engine makes it accessible to visitors.
 You have to have a host in order to have a blog.

 Choosing the wrong one will cost you time, money, and a ton of frustration with your website going down and even crashing.